Common Causes of Low Back Pain

 If you have any questions please feel free to contact our office located in Boca Raton, FL

-Read more about Auto Accidents and Injuries
+Read more about Headaches

 Shoulder and arm pain can significantly affect daily life, making simple tasks challenging.
 This pain often arises from issues such as rotator cuff injuries, tendonitis, nerve compression, or even misalignments in the spine or shoulders.
 Symptoms can range from a dull ache and stiffness to sharp, shooting pain that radiates down the arm, limiting mobility and impacting overall comfort.